‘I know how hard these anniversaries are’: Biden honors victims of 2019 El Paso shooting

 “These anniversaries should be celebrated in the sense that recognizing so things don’t happen again,” Mr. Biden told reporters after the meeting.
 “They are terrible for the victims and the survivors.
 I know how hard these anniversaries are.”

+Vice President Kamala Harris also attended the meeting, with other White House officials and leaders from a dozen Hispanic organizations including UnidosUS, the Hispanic Federation and the League of United Latin American Citizens.

-The president reiterated the need to stay united against “domestic terrorism rooted in white supremacy.”
+The president reiterated the need to stay united against “domestic terrorism rooted in White supremacy.”
 He also called on Congress to tighten gun safety laws, including a ban on assault weapons and high-capacity magazines.

-The meeting included various White House officials and leaders from a dozen Hispanic organizations including UnidosUS, the Hispanic Federation, and the League of United Latin American Citizens.
+The meeting included various White House officials and leaders from a dozen Hispanic organizations, including UnidosUS, the Hispanic Federation, and the League of United Latin American Citizens.

 In an op-ed published Tuesday in the El Paso Times, Mr. Biden discussed his national strategy for countering domestic terrorism “by taking action to reduce online radicalization and recruitment to violence.”